annleystanley/lighthouse-data-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Data Science Bootcamp.
+This repository contains all of the notes taken by [Annie](https://github.com/annleystanley) for the Lighthouse Labs Data Science Bootcamp.

+## Table of Contents
+* Python Course
+* Unit 1